voxpupuli/puppet-nfs/REFERENCE.md

 Data type: `Hash`

-Nested Hash.
-It defines the servicenames need to be started when acting as a nfs client version 4.
+It defines the servicenames need to be started when acting as a NFS client version 4.

 Default value: `$nfs::params::client_nfsv4_services`